hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 The Web summary HTML file is a great resource for looking at the basic quality of your sample before starting on an analysis.
 10x has a [document describing each metric](https://cdn.10xgenomics.com/image/upload/v1660261286/support-documents/CG000329_TechnicalNote_InterpretingCellRangerWebSummaryFiles_RevA.pdf).

-There are two pages included in a scRNA report, including
+There are two pages/tabs included in a scRNA report titled Summary and Gene Expression.

+The Summary tab includes the following sections:

+- Sequencing: describes the number of valid barcodes and UMIs as these sequences are known in advance.
+- Mapping:
+- Cells
+- Sample

+The Gene Expression table contains information downstream of the basic QC, such as:

+- t-SNE projection
+- Top Features by Cluster
+- Sequencing Saturation
+- Median Genes per Cell

 ## Metrics evaluation